asere1/chat_app/README.md

 ## Getting Started

 This project is have :
-login screen
+login screen.
-sing up screen
+sing up screen.
-chat lists
+chat lists.
-profile screen
+profile screen.

-future work on story
+future work on story.